-3. Feasibility of Application of ICH Q8-11 to Biotherapeutic Products like "What attributes are important", "What levels", "Does the process control the CQAs within those levels?
+3. Feasibility of Application of ICH Q8-11 to Biotherapeutic Products

+- Lynne Krummen, Roche Pharmaceuticals - QbD Approach to Control Strategy Design goes through questions like "What attributes are important", "What levels", "Does the process control the CQAs within those levels?
 Are they stable", "What needs to be tested", "Do we have a robust process and testing strategy".
 A physical, chemical or microbiological property or characteristic that should be within an appropriate limit, range or distribution to ensure the desired product quality.
 Potential impact on safety, immunogenicity, PK or potency must be assessed.
 Criticality analysis is basis for justification and for acceptable ranges.
-CQAs cannot be deemed less critical due to process control.
+CQAs cannot be deemed less critical due to process control. - CQAs identify CQAs for the product and determine relevant levels for each CQA at each step.
+Not properly managed and critical characteristics are specially managed.
+According to ICH Q9, for proper quality management, regulatory requirements should be met.
+Risk assessment tools should be approved by quality system.
+Risk assessment to supplement BLA/NDA has to meet GSP.